-Under the general direction of a Library Supervisor, this position coordinates the operation of the Interlibrary Loan (ILL) process for Portland Community College (PCC).
-This position functions as the technical expert in the operation of the library’s ILL automation systems and collaborates with other library departments, students, faculty, staff, outside agencies, vendors, and the general public.
+Under the general direction of a Library Supervisor, the incumbent serves as the primary staff member responsible for resource sharing management in an assigned area (e.g., Interlibrary Loan or Summit).
+This position serves as the functional expert in the operation of the library’s automation systems specific to resource sharing and collaborates with other library departments, students, faculty, staff, outside agencies, vendors, and the general public.
 This position works under minimal supervision and is responsible for training and guiding others, which may require acting in a lead capacity.

 TYPICAL DUTIES AND RESPONSIBILITIES